Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 ## Disclaimer:

-### The Qiski code in this repository is now depreciated.
+### The Qiskit code in this repository is now depreciated.
 For an up-to-date implementation of the Shor's algorithm, check out [This repository](https://github.com/Aurelien-Pelissier/Medium/blob/main/Quantum%20Programming)